driplase/mcscr.site/README.md

 mcscr.site was gonna expire in under a week, and I thought "why can't I make some random websites?".\
 so I asked Gemini to make it.

-<small>but i thought it was mid, so i ended up editing this by myself & github copilot</small>
+<small>but i thought it was mid, so i ended up editing this by myself & github copilot\
+...cursor did most of it.</small>

 ## features
 tl;dr: